kradecki/config-nvim/README.md

-# Configuration filed for neovim
+# Configuration file for Neovim

 This repository should be cloned in the .config direktory structure